LPRowe/bowtie-defect-identification/README.md

 1. 8 classifiers were individually optimized to classify whether or not a bowtie is present in an image.
 I remained fairly consistent with how the code is structured for each classifier so I will speak about them generally.

+    *  bowtie_data or image_data is loaded and split into test and train data
+	    * random_state=42 was used across all classifiers for uniformity
+		* test data (20%) and training data (80%) are both balanced with respect to (non)bowties
+		* in the case of XGBC_img and XGB-RFC_img data was split into test data (20%), validation data (16%) and training data (64%) for optimizing parameters and used the 80:20 split for final training
+	* seeking code block is where parameters are optimized using either grid search or random search
+	    * optimal parameters are determined by evaluating the classifier via 5 fold cross validation or by an eval_set such as the validation sets used for the extreme gradient boosted classifiers
+		* the best performing parameters are used to train the classifer which is then tested on the test set, the precision, recall, and F1 score are printed
+		* once acceptable parameters were determined based on the CV scores the param grid was reduced to the best value for each parameter.
+If you alter the input data I encourage you to only use these values as a starting point and reoptimize the classifiers
+	* final_params_selected code block is where the final version of the classifier is trained (still leaving the test set out for ensemble purposes) and exported as a .pkl file
+	* export_full_transformed_dataset codeblock exports the test data in its transformed state
+	    * this saves the hastle of fitting and transforming the test sets to fit each classifier's needs when testing the soft voting classifier

+    Some classifiers have custom transformers, such as reduce_features_in_sweep, combine_theta_peaks, and max_pooling.
+Some of these are written assuming the input file is a pandas dataframe.
+As such, when possible, these transformers should be placed at the beginning of the transformation pipeline since other transformers (like imputers) will output numpy arrays.